govindKAG/vim-notes/vim notes.md

 - = trigger vim's indentation features.
 Takes motions.

+- vim has an easy mode, launched with the -y arg.
+It defaults and stays in insert mode, to get to normal mode use ctrl + l.

 ## folding

 - zf and zd to create delete code folds.
 Useful to fold out imports or some other code noise.